romrawinjp/romrawinjp.github.io/content/artworks.md

 | ---------------------- | ---------------------- |
 | [![Watch the video](https://img.youtube.com/vi/BJv6czfWSvI/hqdefault.jpg)](https://youtu.be/BJv6czfWSvI?si=FMeP6pS8VQUthpS6) | [![Watch the video](https://img.youtube.com/vi/njpvdWVUD0U/hqdefault.jpg)](https://youtu.be/njpvdWVUD0U?si=j_YC_7uscD320vZp) |

-No one would believe me if I say I have 1x yrs animation experience in the resume 😂.
+No one would believe me if I say I have 1x yrs animation experience in my resume 😂.
 I'd never do that.
 Anyway, 3D animation has always been fun for me!

-`Nov 23, 2023` After I watched "Wish", I'd confess that deep down I still wanna be an animator (If I could do it).
-But this would be heavily on the technology side right now.
+`Nov 23, 2023` After I watched "Wish", I admit that deep down I do really wanna be an animator.
+This is who I am my entire life.
+Before that, I thought this dream might be impossible, and even now I still think it is really far to reach.
+But hey! stop lying to yourself, I MUST try.
+(If I could do it) This would be heavily on the technology side right now.

 # Crochet